 - Linoleic Acid: This is an Omega-6 essential fatty acid, which forms an occlusive layer over the skin to help make the skin’s barrier stronger so it can effectively keep/trap water in the skin and irritants out.

-NMF comes nicely packaged and perfectly sealed.
-You have to cut open the pointed tip to enable you dispense the product for topical application.
+NMF comes nicely packaged and perfectly sealed in tube packaging, all you have to do is apply pressure to dispense the product for topical application.

 The Ordinary Natural Moisturizing Factors + HA comes in two sizes, 30ml and 100ml.
 (100ml is used in this review).